-Dr. Karasewich stressed that even if an individual is unable to learn esophageal speech, there are excellent mechanical aids.
-Usually, he continued, laryngectomy patients find some way to speak - because, from his observations, they are gregarious people who love to talk.
+Mr. Steve Kurceba, another guest speaker, said he threw away his note pads when he began instruction in some way to speak - because, from his observations, they are gregarious people who love to talk.

 Ten laryngectomy patients, accompanied by their families, attended this first meeting of the Lost Cord Club, and it is hoped that many of the several score other laryngectomees in the province will attend the next meeting at the Manitoba Rehabilitation Hospital at 8:30 p.m. on September 30.